-In 1984, chapter 84-270, Laws of Florida, changed the name of the Home Ownership Assistance Loan Trust Fund to the Housing Assistance Loan Trust Fund with a specified purpose of assisting in the financing of construction, rehabilitation, or purchase of housing for low and moderate income families.
+In 1984, chapter 84-270, Laws of Florida, amended ch.
+83-220, Laws of Florida, changing the name of the Home Ownership Assistance Loan Trust Fund to the Housing Assistance Loan Trust Fund with a specified purpose of assisting in the financing of construction, rehabilitation, or purchase of housing for low and moderate income families.
 Funds could be used for first or second mortgages, and buying property to form housing cooperatives.
 Special consideration was to be given to neighborhood economic development programs of Community Development Corporations.
 Not more than 1/2 of the revenues collected each year could be used to finance new construction.
+This act also removed the statutory references to the program.

-In 1989, the Legislature enacted chapter 89-252, Laws of Florida, to provide that the discretionary surtax program will sunset on October 1, 2011.
+In 1989, the Legislature enacted chapter 89-252, Laws of Florida, providing an October 1, 2011 sunset date for the discretionary surtax program.
 In 1992, the Legislature enacted chapter 92-317, Laws of Florida, to provide that a portion of the discretionary surtax revenues deposited into the Housing Assistance Loan Trust Fund could be deposited into the Home Investment Trust Fund of the county as defined by and created under the requirements of federal law.
 These set-aside funds are to be used to finance the construction, rehabilitation, or purchase of housing for low-income and moderate-income families and to fund any local matching contributions required under federal law.
+In 1993, ss.
+125.0167 and 201.031 were restored to the Florida Statutes.

-In 2009, The Legislature enacted chapter 2009-131, Laws of Florida, which extends the sunset of the program until October 1, 2031.
+In 2009, The Legislature enacted chapter 2009-131, Laws of Florida, extending the sunset of the program until October 1, 2031.
 It also amended s.
-125.0167, F.S., limiting the percentage of surtax revenue that may be used for administrative costs and specifying a minimum amount of surtax revenues to be used for providing low income and moderate income housing.
-It authorizes creation of a housing assistance voucher program, under which vouchers may be used for down payment assistance for the purchase of single-family residences by low-income or moderate-income persons and requires counties that levy the surtax (currently Miami-Dade County is the only county eligible) to adopt a housing plan every three years, to have adopted an affordable housing element of its comprehensive plan, and to have a report prepared for the county's governing body that explains how the housing assistance program is being implemented.
+125.0167, F.S., limiting to 10 percent of revenues collected the amount of surtax revenue that may be used for administrative costs, and specifying a minimum amount of surtax revenues to be used for providing low income and moderate income housing.
+It authorized creation of a housing assistance voucher program, under which vouchers may be used for down payment assistance for the purchase of single-family residences by low-income or moderate-income persons and requires counties that levy the surtax (currently Miami-Dade County is the only county eligible) to adopt a housing plan every three years, to have adopted an affordable housing element of its comprehensive plan, and to have a report prepared for the county's governing body that explains how the housing assistance program is being implemented.